SmogDr/edar_coursebook/docs/08-functional_p.md

 ## Writng Functions

-> <span style="color: blue;"> "If you have to do something more than twice, write a function to do it." - Programming Proverb </span>
+> <span style="color: blue;"> "If you have to do something more than twice, use a function to do it." - Programming Proverb </span>

-Up to this point, we have relied entirely on functions sourced from base R or from packages like `Tidyverse;:`(and for good reason - they are terribly useful).
+Up to this point, we have relied entirely on functions sourced from base R or from packages like `Tidyverse::`(and for good reason - they are very useful).
-Every programmer, howver, at some point in their journey, discovers that the function they are desiring simply doesn't exist - at least not in the way that suits their vision.
-To that end, its worth learning how to create your own functions.
+Every programmer, however, at some point in their journey, discovers that the function they are desiring simply doesn't exist - at least not in the way that suits their vision.
+To that end, it's worth learning how to create your own functions.

 The syntax for function generation is relatively straight forward: